By Keith Bateman and Heidi Jones

 - Leaning forwards

-‘Leaning forwards’ is an illusion.
-Everyone has to push off to some degree when running, and this requires them to bend at the waist.
-And everyone must take off forwards of vertical.
-These two things together give the impression of being constantly tilted forwards but masks the fact that the runner is in fact tilted back by the same amount when landing.
+‘Leaning forwards’ all the time is mostly an illusion.
+You have to push forwards to some degree when running, and this requires you to bend at the waist and to take off forwards of vertical.
+This gives the impression of being constantly tilted forwards but masks the fact that the runner is in fact tilted back by the same amount when landing.

 While a headwind will require you to lean forward and push more, under normal conditions that lean is not significant.
 Apart from this, if you start and finish your run standing upright then the total of your accelerating (forwards leaning) must equal the total of your braking (backward leaning).